cellgeni/xenium_vistools/README.md

  - display_genes: list of teh gene names to be shown (for transcripts).
 If the list is empty (default option) shows top5 genes present in all selected FOVs

 ## Radial distribution of genes/cell types
 This code can visualise a distribution as a function of angle and distance from the reference point.
-This can be either gene distribution or distribtuion of any other (categorical) entity from 'adata.obs'.
+This can be either gene distribution or distribtuion of any other (categorical) entity from `adata.obs`.
 For an example check **example_spatial_distribution.ipynb**

 **plot_spatial_distribution** function has next inputs (*mandatory inputs):
  - adata*: AnnData object